Where To Dock Or Anchor A Pontoon Boat

 When you move your boat slowly you have much more time to react to unforeseen events and more time to adjust your boat’s course if you need to.

 Don’t be afraid to use your motor to slow you down.
 If you find that you have engaged reverse for too long and the boat stops, it’s not a problem.
 Just re-engage drive and start moving forward again.
-Once the boat is moving knock the motor back into neutral, while being ever-at-the-ready to re-engage reverse gear.

-Where to anchor pontoon boat
+Where to anchor a pontoon boat when there is no dock

 Anchoring a pontoon boat is different from docking it.
 Docking your boat is a done near the shoreline, or in a marina, and requires a dock.
 When it comes to setting the anchor, you can pretty much anchor your pontoon boat just about anywhere you want to out on the water.

-You can anchor a pontoon boat anywhere on the water as long as you are not impeding other boats or water users.
 Obviously anchoring in the middle of a busy passageway or at the corner of a bend would be unwise.
 But, as long as other water users can pass by you without difficulty you are safe to anchor your pontoon boat.
-You do not anchor a pontoon boat at a dock.
-You tie it to cleats or poles via dock ropes.

-There are different anchor types and different anchoring techniques used in different types of marine environments.
 For example, a power-pole anchor set-up can be used to keep your boat in position in very shallow waters while a much stronger anchor, with adequate line, is required for deeper waters.

-The best pontoon boat anchor for one situation may not be the best for another.
 In fact, one anchor that is perfect for one type of bottom may be totally useless in another.
 We covered pontoon boat anchor types here and you should read that article before choosing an anchor for your pontoon boat.

 If you need a walk-through of the process of anchoring a pontoon boat be sure to read this article.